 According to those close to him, in his later years he went simply by "Bill" and shied away from discussions regarding his brief, but important role in helping fuel blue-eyed soul and The Cincinnati Sound.

-Wayne is retired and lives with his wife, Lorrain in Lawrenceburg, Indiana.
-I contacted Wayne last year for information about the "Soul Serenade" song he played on with Beau.
+Wayne is retired and lives with his wife, Lorrain in West Harrison, Indiana.
+Wayne was kind enough to share with me information about the "Soul Serenade" song he played on with Beau.

 Wayne co-wrote the song "She Don't Come Here Anymore" with Bill Jones and Lonnie Mack, and played with other bands in the Hamilton-Cincinnati area.